-FIRE PREVENTION AND FIRE FIGHTING
+9.8 FIRE PREVENTION AND FIRE FIGHT-ING

 - Fuel, oil, and antifreezing compound are highly inflammable and could cause a fire. - Do not approach inflammable material with naked light. - Prior to refuelling, switch off the engine and stop smoking. - Refuelling and refilling of oil are to be performed in sufficiently ventilated places. - Store oil and fuel in special places appropriate for this purpose.
 Ensure that unauthorised persons do not have access to these places. - Tightly close all cover caps. - Check the fuel system, the lubrication system, and the hydraulic system for leaks.
 Have leaks repaired.
-Remove any excess oil, fuel, or other inflammable substances. - Carefully and completely remove wooden chippings, leaves, paper, and other highly inflammable materials that may have collected in the engine compartment, since they could cause a fire. - Do not operate the machine in the vicinity of naked light.
+Remove any excess oil, fuel, or other inflammable substances. - Carefully and completely remove wooden chippings, leaves, paper, and other highly inflammable materials that may have collected in the engine compartment, since they could cause a fire. - A fully operational fire extinguisher must be available at hand. - The fire extinguisher is located in the compartment under the driver's seat. - Do not operate the machine in the vicinity of naked light.

-FIRE EXTINGUISHER AND FIRST-AID KIT
+9.8.1 FIRE EXTINGUISHER AND FIRST-AID KIT

-- A fire extinguisher can be stored in the compartment under the driver's seat.
-Two appropriate fastening points are already attached to the back of the compartment. - A fully operational fire extinguisher must be available at hand. - If, in the course of certain operations, there is danger of fire, fire extinguishers must be at hand.
-Familiarise with the use of the fire extinguishers. - Inform yourself on measures to be taken in the event of a fire. - The first-aid kit can be stored in the compartment under the driver's seat next to the fire extinguisher. - Make sure that you know all telephone numbers of the persons that you need to contact in an emergency.
+- If, in the course of certain operations, there is danger of fire, fire extinguishers must be at hand.
+Familiarise with the use of the fire extinguishers.
+The fire extinguisher is located in the compartment under the driver's seat. - Inform yourself on measures to be taken in the event of a fire.

+- The first-aid kit is located in the compartment under the driver's seat next to the fire extinguisher. - Make sure that you know all telephone numbers of the persons that you need to contact in an emergency.

-PROTECTION AGAINST ASBESTOS DUST
+9.9 PROTECTION AGAINST ASBESTOS DUST